Perfectionism and Mental Readiness: A Closer Look

 Do you feel like you have to justify your perfectionism to friends, colleagues, and relatives?

 Well, you’re not alone!
 Perfectionism is a common trait among many of us.
 In fact, we all are perfectionists to some extent and it can impact our daily lives, our relationships, and even our mental well-being in various ways.
 But the good news is: perfectionism doesn’t have to keep you from being mentally ready, and living a productive, healthy life.
+If you’re feeling stuck or uncertain about how to manage perfectionism, you can chat and ask AI for personalized advice and strategies.

 Part One of this series will acquaint you with five archetypes of perfectionism and how they affect mental readiness.
 You’ll meet Kat, Ian, Megan, Maceo and Alex, who each represent a distinct type.
 In Part Two we will dig deeper into the downsides and upsides of each type.
 You’ll learn how to start making the best out of your individual type.